-Earth Observation, Big Data, IoT, Robotics, and Photonics are technologies which are being increasingly used by the agriculture sector.
+Earth Observation, Big Data, IoT, Robotics, and Photonics are being increasingly used by the agriculture sector.
 Their synergic use allows the shift to the new paradigm of Sustainable Precision Agriculture whilst enabling at the same time the development of the digital economy in Agriculture.
 The need for change towards this new paradigm is well acknowledged at EU level, as various papers and reports from EU Institutions provide good analysis and suggestions in this sense.

 - How can Space make a difference for the Agriculture Sector?
 The diversity and cost-effectiveness of technological solutions to monitor agricultural systems and their surrounding environment are increasing rapidly.
 The EO/Copernicus Working Group, co-chaired by Prof. Valerio Tramutoli (University of Basilicata) and Dr. Branka Cuca (Politecnico di Milano), published an informative study illustrating concrete examples and effective solutions based on space technologies that are already in place across European Regions in the domain of Agriculture and Rural Development.